 Future Flow-MER (2024–29)

-Commencing in July 2024, Flow-MER is updated with expanded area-scale monitoring and an increased emphasis on First Nations participation.
+Commenced in July 2024, Flow-MER is updated with expanded area-scale monitoring and an increased emphasis on First Nations participation.
 Under Flow-MER2.0, area-scale monitoring, evaluation and research is expanded to 10 areas in the Murray–Darling Basin, adding 3 new areas and expanding the 7 original Selected Areas.
-Knowledge exchange and First Nations Monitoring, Evaluation and Research are included at the Basin and area scales.
+Knowledge exchange and First Nations Monitoring, Evaluation and Research are included at the Basin scale and area scales.

 The updated program overlaps in 2024–25 with the existing Basin-scale project.
 CSIRO continues to lead the Basin-scale project in the new program from July 2024 to June 2029.
 A CSIRO-led consortium will undertake research and evaluation across the Murray–Darling Basin.
-Five Strategy documents guide Flow-MER2.0 and are available on the Flow-MER2.0 page.
+Five strategy documents guide Flow-MER2.0 and are available on the Flow-MER2.0 page.
 CSIRO and partners authored the Research Strategy and the Data Management Strategy.

 Read more about future Flow-MER